alfredowh/model-compression/README.md

 ## Setup

 1. Download the ImageNet dataset
+2. Visualization of model exploration in `notebooks/model_exploration.ipynb`
-2. Run training using `train.py`
+3. Run training using `train.py`
-3. Evaluate models using `test.py`
+4. Evaluate models using `test.py`
+5. Visualization of model evaluation in `notebooks/evaluation.ipynb`

 ## Folder Structure